Third Sector promotion

 In many parts of the UK, the local voluntary sector landscape has changed significantly in the last decade.
 It’s important to spend time researching who else is out there.
 If your information is out of date it will impact your delivery.

-An example of this is a charity we worked with recently that supports young parents.
+An example of this is a charity that CAF worked with recently that supports young parents.
 The staff had understandably been too busy with vital delivery to spend time looking at who else is working in this space.
-However when we did, we quickly realised that many of the charities and projects they knew of had significantly shrunk, closed or widened their beneficiary group beyond young parent families.
+However when they did, they quickly realised that many of the charities and projects they knew of had significantly shrunk, closed or widened their beneficiary group beyond young parent families.

 This surprised the charity.
 They realised they are now the largest UK charity focused solely on this client group.
 They became aware of risks and opportunities they had not previously seen.